 (Quick Quotes You Can Use)

-“I’m so encouraged (especially during these times) that there are disruptors and agitators who are showing society, media, and spaces of yoga that yoga should be inclusive and be used as a tool for uniting us, instead of dividing.”
+“I’m so encouraged (especially during these times) that some disruptors and agitators are showing society, media, and spaces of yoga that yoga should be inclusive and be used as a tool for uniting us, instead of dividing.”

 “I think the biggest step to self-confidence is learning to love yourself and finding contentment in who you are just as you are.
 You don’t need to change who you are for anyone.”

-“Self-love is difficult to achieve in a culture that teaches us self-hate.
-Self-love is a rebellious act.
+“Self-love ‘s hard to achieve in a culture that teaches us self-hate.
+A self-love is a rebellious act.
 I want to be a rebel and fully enjoy this life.
 I do this by connecting with my spirit and embracing who I am.
 You must love yourself, no matter what.”

 - How to start the journey from self-hate to self-love

 - Creating accessible classes